Tsukoyachi/CS-Semester-5-6/Cours/S6/English/English Lesson 18th of April.md

 - I'm agreed
 - I agree
 - On one hand ...., on the other hand ...
-- I can't dispute this poi
+- I can't dispute ...
+	- this / that
+	- the fact that ...
+- I agree with you to a certain extant.
+	- Yet ...
+	- However, ...
+- I couldn't agree more...
+- I have mixed feelings
+- I'm divided
+- I'll second that ! (je vais prendre le relai)